the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - New tile improvements:
   - Artificial atoll and Floating Settlement, unlocked at Ocean Remediation and built exclusively by the Seastead Vessel.
-  - Drydock, the Great Admiral unit's Great Improvement.
+  - Drydock, the Great Admiral's Great Improvement.
   - Preservator, borrowed from Bamboolord's expansion mods, currently exclusive to The Pax.
+  - Supply Complex, the Great Merchant's new Great Improvement.
+No longer do Great Administrators and Great Merchants share a Great Improvement.

 - All 14 factions in the base scenario have had their unique ability and/or one or more of their unique components adjusted.
 Several of those factions have received at least one new unique component.
 Check the Faction Adjustments.md file for more details.